microa/Video-Datasets/README.md

 <br> [MuHAVi: Multicamera Human Action Video Data](http://velastin.dynu.com/MuHAVi-MAS/): including selected action sequences with MAS: Manually Annotated Silhouette Data MuHAVi-uncut: Full videos with realistic Silhoutte Data for the evaluation of human action recognition methods (Last updated September 2017)

+<br> [FALL-UP DATASET](https://sites.google.com/up.edu.mx/har-up/): The aim of this project is to assist elderly people using novel human activity recognition machine learning methods.

 ### Human-Actions

 <br> [GAMING DATASETS](http://velastin.dynu.com/G3D/index.html): We captured single and multiplayer gaming datasets for public use, both containing synchronised colour, depth and skeleton data.
 For an overview of these datasets please see the table below, for more details or to download a dataset please follow the dataset links.
 Due to the formats selected, it is possible to view all the recorded data and metadata without any special software tools.
 For compatibility the same formats were used for both datasets.